 Love great lightning photos?
-Want to make a superb lightning photo yourself?
+Want to make it into a superb lightning photo yourself?
 We have put all of our experience in this step-by-step tutorial that will help you get the most out of your lightning photography!

-What you will need:
+What you will need

 - A camera with the option of making long exposures.
 Any interchangeable lens camera (DSLR or mirrorless, both work equally well) will have the option, many compact cameras and many phone cameras also have the option.